gopher-net/macvlan-docker-plugin/README.md

 This example is also available in a [screencast on youtube](https://www.youtube.com/watch?v=IMOelqPzFtk).

+To see verbose output please see this [gist](https://gist.github.com/nerdalert/37c251dd262eb55d616c).

 **1.** Start Docker with the following or simply start the service.
 Version 1.9+ is required for 3rd party external network plugins.

 ```